Sweet is the lore which Nature brings;

 What good is all this scientific knowledge when there are no human beings to appreciate, understand, and make use of it?
 For the truth is that all of this knowledge is of value and use only to human beings.
 And when we consider that it is precisely the monomaniacal pursuit of science that, more and more, is endangering not only the survival of so many of the Earth’s inhabitants, but also our own survival, then the sensible course is simply to stop this intellectual madness before it destroys us, just as it destroyed Doctor Faustus, who very foolishly sought to become omniscient and omnipotent, as if he were a god.

-Modern humans are able to do a number of the things that Marlowe attributed to Faustus, including eating grapes in the middle of winter, travelling through the air, and viewing the image of the most beautiful woman in the world, who he believed was Helen of Troy.
+Modern humans are able to do a number of the things that Marlowe attributed to Faustus, such as eating grapes in the middle of winter, travelling through the air, and viewing the image of the most beautiful woman in the world, who he believed was Helen of Troy.